The Birth of the Tier 1 Asset

 Just like how your shipping address can be different than your billing, there is a difference between your cooling/heating appliances and all the other assets around your buildings.
 There are a lot of reasons to separate things into segments with the most common reason being cost.
 This is a huge differentiator since HVAC/R is expensive, but cost alone is not enough to require tiers.

-Over the past 30 years, as the movement from paper to digital asset and maintenance management tools progressed, we have standardized the dimensions of the data.
+Over the past 30 years, as the movement from paper to digital asset and maintenance management tools for refrigerant tracking progressed, we have standardized the dimensions of the data.
 Standardizing works for a lot of applications and it’s important in order to scale or implement all these software systems.

 Standardization also brings innovation, first because it provides structured methods and reliable data that save time in the innovation and onboarding process and, second, because it makes it easier to disseminate groundbreaking ideas and knowledge.

 Standardization is also important for environmental sustainability, corporate sustainability, and decreasing our industry’s environmental footprint.

 Why, then, suggest complicating this simple and efficient cataloguing system based on the value of standardizing?
 Because a casualty of this process is that all assets are treated the same and treating things all the same way doesn’t always work.

 • First: it’s important to know the source of the person actually creating the standards is likely working in an area of imperfect knowledge.
 They cannot know everything